-While many people still cannot visit, we are trying to find ways to make our beautiful plants and landscapes as available as possible.
+As many people were unable to visit the Garden over the past few years due to Covid-19, we tried to find ways to make our beautiful plants and landscapes as accessible as possible.

 Take two mindful minutes with us and connect with nature.
 Stop, breathe and relax to some calming sights and sounds here at the Garden.

-We are sharing short springtime scenes from the Garden during Mental Health Awareness Week 10-16 May 2021.
-This year it’s all about connecting people with nature and how nature can improve our mental health.
+We shared short springtime scenes from the Garden during Mental Health Awareness Week 10-16 May 2021.
+The theme in 2021 was about connecting people with nature and how nature can improve our mental health.

 During the spring and early summer 2020, our Horticulture and Learning teams created weekly videos to give tips on growing your own plants at home and supporting the wildlife in your garden.
 To find out more, please visit the Gardening Club.

-While the Garden was closed, we posted ‘BitesizeBotanics’ – short videos and pictures of the springtime beauty in the Garden on our social media channels.
-These are all gathered together on our website here and also on our YouTube channel.
+While the Garden was closed in spring 2020, we posted ‘BitesizeBotanics’ – short videos and pictures of the springtime beauty in the Garden on our social media channels.
+These are all gathered together on our website here, and also on our YouTube channel.

 Our Learning team has posted loads of brilliant family activities to do at home or while out for a walk that are great fun and also explore the world of nature and gardening.